NGC 3226

 NGC 3226 is a dwarf elliptical galaxy that is interacting with the spiral galaxy NGC 3227.
+They were both discovered by German-British astronomer William Herschel on 15 February 1784.
 The two galaxies are one of several examples of a spiral with a dwarf elliptical companion that are listed in the Atlas of Peculiar Galaxies.
 Both galaxies may be found in the constellation Leo.
 It is a member of the NGC 3227 Group of galaxies, which is a member of the Leo II Groups, a series of galaxies and galaxy clusters strung out from the right edge of the Virgo Supercluster.

+One supernova has been observed in NGC 3226: SN 1976K (type unknown, mag.
+17) was discovered by Arnold Klemola on 21 December 1976.

 Nucleus

 NGC 3226 contains a low-ionization nuclear emission-line region (LINER), a type of region that is characterized by spectral line emission from weakly ionized atoms.
 In general, the energy source for LINER emission has been a subject of debate among astronomers.
 Some astronomers have asserted that LINERs are powered by star formation regions, while other have asserted that LINERs are powered by active galactic nuclei (AGN) which contain supermassive black holes.